aws-cloudformation/cloudformation-cli/doc_source/resource-type-walkthrough.md

    ```

 1. Use the template to create a stack\.
+**Note**
+This resourse uses an official WordPress image on AWS Marketplace\.
+In order to create the stack, you'll first need to visit the [AWS Marketplace](https://aws.amazon.com/marketplace/pp?sku=7eyp7o9i35afqvpvvh5gujt8w) and accept the terms and subscribe\.

    Navigate to the folder in which you saved the `stack.json` file, and create a stack named `wordpress`\.

    ```
    aws cloudformation create-stack --region us-west-2 \